Golconda: Architecture

 The fort also contains the tombs of the Qutub Shahi kings.
-These tombs have Islamic architecture and are located about 1 km north of the outer wall of Golconda.
+These tombs display features of Indo-Islamic architecture and are located about 1 km north of the outer wall of Golconda.
 They are encircled by gardens and numerous carved stones.

 The two individual pavilions on the outer side of Golconda are built on a point which is quite rocky.
 The "Kala Mandir" is also located in the fort.
 It can be seen from the king's durbar (king's court) which was on top of the Golconda fort.

 The other buildings found inside the fort are: Habshi Kamans (Abyssian arches), Ashlah Khana, Taramati mosque, Ramadas Bandikhana, Camel stable, private chambers (kilwat), Mortuary bath, Nagina bagh, Ramasasa's kotha, Durbar hall, Ambar khana etc.